Canon 1300D vs Nikon P900

 - More heavily discounted: Has been on the market for longer (launched in March 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1300D emerges as the winner of the contest (11 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1300D comes out slightly ahead of the P900 (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1300D or the P900.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.